Visit to Canyon de Chelly, continued ...

 the trail, it's recommended that you rent one of their horses.

 Holiday Inn, Chinle, AZ

-One card is good as long as you own the horse.
+Each card is good for as long as you own the horse.
 The fee is $10.

 Allow 2 days notice to schedule an inspector.

 If you live in another state, check with yout local livestock